tidyverse/tidyverse.org/content/blog/clock-0-1-0/index.md

 -   Requires explicit handling of invalid dates (e.g. what date is one month after January 31st?) and nonexistent or ambiguous times (caused by daylight saving time issues).

 -   Is built on the C++ [date](https://github.com/HowardHinnant/date) library, which provides a correct and high-performance backend.
+In general, operations on Dates are *much* faster with clock than with lubridate.
+Currently, operations on POSIXct have roughly the same performance between clock and lubridate (clock's performance with POSIXct will improve greatly in a future release, once a few upstream changes in date are accepted).

 You can install it from CRAN with: